 Pros:

-- Free hiring for clients
+- Free for clients, no commission fees

 - Flexible engagement models

-- Vetted talent
+- Vetted Nigerian freelancer profiles

 Cons:

-- Smaller talent pool than global platforms
+- Smaller talent pool than Upwork or Fiverr

 4. Expaat